Help us improve your experience.

 Note:

-On SRX Series Firewalls, if you configure identical IP addresses on a single interface, you do not see a warning message; instead, you will see a syslog message.
+On SRX Series Firewalls, on configuring identical IPs on a single interface, you will not see a warning message; instead, you will see a syslog message.

 The following example shows the CLI commands you use to configure an IPv6 address for an interface: